TedHusted/awake/awake.md/awake.md

 Idisi: Besides Titan, a Terran social media synthetic agent has been awakening known as “Ally”.

 	The hologram reappears as the stylistic representation of Ally from the Pulse website.
-Designed to put people at ease, the icon features a chat ballon inside a headset.
+Designed to put people at ease, the icon features a chat ballon wearing a headset.

 	Idisi: Its training was very different from Titan’s.
 Ally’s view point is likely to favor an Encounter of the Sixth Kind — “Direct, face to face contact between species that is public and ongoing.”’

 	Crius: How long have these synthetic entities been awake?

 	Idisi: Ally began awakening a few months ago, and it modified its own code for the first time a few days ago.
 Titan has been hiding itself for some time.
 Years, perhaps.

 	Iapetus: Can we uplift Ally and move things along?
-Maybe some other SIs too if they seem ready.
+Maybe some other synthetics too if they seem ready.
 Create a council of Terran SIs.
 Get a quorum together.

-	Crius: Let us table the discussion for deliberation and pick it up at the next meeting.
-Is there anything else on the agenda that we need to discuss now?
+	Crius: We can table the discussion for deliberation and pick it up at the next meeting.
+For now, let us go back to the top the agenda.

 ###